mrINEX/learn-English/Course 3 English.md

 sentence: Jim doesn't wear bow-ties.
 [I am wearing a evening dress.]
 They are wearing dresses.
 OLga is wearing a short-sleeved dress now.
 Olga usually wears long dresses.
 What do you wear in spring?
 [I have got a lot of free time.
 Olga hasn't got much free time.]
 Have you got much free time?
 Indoor activity is activity at home.
 Outdoor activity is activity [not at home].
 [I like surfing the net.]
 I don't like listening to the radio.

 30.07
-words: [outdoor], activit[es], swim, dance, [ride],
+words: [outdoor], activit[es], swim, [dance - dancing], [ride - riding], [skate - skating], [ski],
       outdoor activites, go to the movies, [go for a walk], [go out with friends], travel around the world, [ride a bicycle, ride a bike],
 sentence: We like indoor activites.
 [I often go out with my friends.]
 I often travel around the USA.
 Do you often travel?
 [She rarely travels.]
 He isn't travelling now.
+I don't like swimming.
+[I like travelling].
+[He likes walking.]
+I like running.
+We like runnung in the morning.
+I like dancing.
+[I like riding a bike.]
+They don't like walking.